koen-dejonghe/ev3-scratch-helper-app/README.md

 Edit this file, if necessary.
 The names of the properties should be self explanatory.

-Boot the EV3, connect the sensors, motors according to the configuration and start the application on your computer as follows:
+Boot the EV3, connect sensors and motors and start the application on your computer as follows:
 ```
 [koen:~/workspaces … ev3-scratch-helper-app] $ ./gradlew bootRun